crystalcrag/PocketKalc/README.md

 # PocketKalc - a C-like expression evaluator

 As of june 2022, searching for the term "Calculator" on the front page of github.com **returns about 525,000 results**.
-99% of those are just barely functional stub, probably from CS student writing what appears to be their first assignment.
-0.99% are an attempt to mimic the good old pocket calculator from the 1970s, with at best 4 or 5 operations available for you to use.
-The remaining 0.01% are usually extensive programming languages with very rich mathematical function libraries, that require months of training to be comfortable with.
+99% of those are just barely functional stub, probably from CS students writing what appears to be their first assignment.
+0.99% are an attempt to mimic the good old pocket calculator from the 1970s, with at best 4 or 5 operators available for you to use.
+The remaining 0.01% are fully stacked programming languages with a very rich mathematical library, that require months of training to be comfortable with.

 This program is an attempt to provide a solution that fits right in the middle, while remaining **simple to use** by providing a relatively **straightforward user-interface**.

-To prevent feature creep and keep **complexity under check**, the constraint was to include an inline help system, which was limited to a single screen.
-Everything must fit inside a single popup window, with the same font size than the main user-interface, without any scrollbars, and the information covering 99% of the features available on a given screen.
+To prevent feature creep and keep **complexity under check**, the constraint was to include an inline help system, which had to be limited to a single screen.
+Everything must fit inside a single popup window, using the same font size than the main user interface (and no scrollbars), with the information covering 99% of the features available on a given screen.

 Still, this calculator is mostly **oriented toward programmers**.
 The reason being that it will not